BaiShuanghao/bsh.github.io/content/preprints/mmcoa-2024/index.md

 # Publication name and optional abbreviated publication name.
 publication: ""
-publication_short: "arXiv"
+publication_short: "arXiv: 2404.19287"

-abstract: Large pre-trained vision language models (VLMs) have shown impressive zero-shot ability on downstream tasks with manually designed prompt, which are not optimal for specific domains.
-To further adapt VLMs to downstream tasks, soft prompt is proposed to replace manually designed prompt, which acts as a learning vector that undergoes fine-tuning based on specific domain data.
-Prior prompt learning methods primarily learn a fixed prompt and residuled prompt from training samples.
-However, the learned prompts lack diversity and ignore information about unseen domains, potentially compromising the transferability of the prompts.
-In this paper, we reframe the prompt learning framework from a generative perspective and propose a simple yet efficient method for the Domain Generalization (DG) task, namely \textbf{S}oft \textbf{P}rompt \textbf{G}eneration (SPG).
-To the best of our knowledge, we are the first to introduce the generative model into prompt learning in VLMs and explore its potential for producing soft prompts by relying solely on the generative model, ensuring the diversity of prompts.
-Specifically, SPG consists of a two-stage training phase and an inference phase.
-During the training phase, we introduce soft prompt labels for each domain, aiming to incorporate the generative model domain knowledge.
-During the inference phase, the generator of the generative model is employed to obtain instance-specific soft prompts for the unseen target domain.
-Extensive experiments on five domain generalization benchmarks of three DG tasks demonstrate that our proposed SPG achieves state-of-the-art performance.
-The code will be available soon.
+abstract: Pretrained vision-language models (VLMs) like CLIP have shown impressive generalization performance across various downstream tasks, yet they remain vulnerable to adversarial attacks.
+While prior research has primarily concentrated on improving the adversarial robustness of image encoders to guard against attacks on images, the exploration of text-based and multimodal attacks has largely been overlooked.
+In this work, we initiate the first known and comprehensive effort to study adapting vision-language models for adversarial robustness under the multimodal attack.
+Firstly, we introduce a multimodal attack strategy and investigate the impact of different attacks.
+We then propose a multimodal contrastive adversarial training loss, aligning the clean and adversarial text embeddings with the adversarial and clean visual features, to enhance the adversarial robustness of both image and text encoders of CLIP.
+Extensive experiments on 15 datasets across two tasks demonstrate that our method significantly improves the adversarial robustness of CLIP.
+Interestingly, we find that the model fine-tuned against multimodal adversarial attacks exhibits greater robustness than its counterpart fine-tuned solely against image-based attacks, even in the context of image attacks, which may open up new possibilities for enhancing the security of VLMs.

 # Summary.
 An optional shortened abstract.
 summary:

-tags: ['Domain Generalization', 'Prompt Tuning', 'Generalization']
+tags: ['Adversarial Training', 'Vision Language Models', 'Multimodal Attack', 'Generalization']

 featured: false